macbuse/macbuse.github.io/PROG/index.md

 To begin with the videos will be mostly in french but some subjects are only really explained well in english.

+### Friday 22/11

+- Finish the notebook on affine maps
+- Draw the Barnsley fern

 ### Friday 15/11

 Here is a [notebook](./matplotlib_episode_two_corr.ipynb)